kylehue/reviewers/subjects/ite005/index.md

   - **Weakly Ordered** - Where memory modification of one processor may not be immediately visible to all other processors.

 ### Memory Barrier Instructions
-- When a memory barrier instruction is performed, the system ensures that all loads and stores are completed before any subsequent load or store oparations are performed.
+- When a memory barrier instruction is performed, the system ensures that all loads and stores are completed before any subsequent load or store operations are performed.
 - Therefore, even if instructions were reordered, the memory barrier ensures that the store operations are completed in memory and visible to other processors before future load or store operations are performed.

 ### Synchronization Hardware